ESG-PKG Summer Fellowships

 - Ability to be an ambassador for MIT/ESG in the context of your project

 ESG-PKG Summer Fellowships are only available for the summer.
-Check back in the spring semester for the summer deadline.
+Applications for summer 2019 ESG-PKG Fellowships are due Tuesday, March 19, at noon.

 - A complete and thorough outline of the project and its desired outcome, including the steps that will be taken to assure that outcome